For the First Quarter of 2022

 As a result of Covid-19, plant turnaround times were extended, limiting the supplies across the European market.
 The supply was also delayed by the stress of switching to a low-sulphur gasoline as part of a slew of government programmes aimed at alleviating rising environmental concerns.
 Despite the fact that demand was constant in Q3, low offtakes from the downstream capro sector slowed the overall demand fundamentals.
 With the economy on the mend, demand for the chemical from various downstream industries is expected to pick up significantly in the coming quarters.
 Overall, there was a reduction in its supply due to new IMO 2020 restrictions.
 The price was 170.90 USD/MT.

 The majority of market operations in the United States were paused at the end of August due to Hurricane Laura's threat to the US Gulf Coast.
 The disruption of logistics has a direct impact on its supply across the United States.
 In mid-September, Suncor Sulphur announced a planned maintenance turnaround, exacerbating the supply situation in the final weeks of September.
 Despite the fact that burners were running at peak efficiency in concert with high demand, a big fertiliser manufacturer was heard reporting a massive increase in the chemical’s inputs.
 However, the US sulphur market's export revenues were constrained due to limited output.
 Prices had dropped from 51 USD/MT to 40 USD/MT from the previous year.
-It was due to the COVID-19 shutdowns that the prices fell.
+It was due to the COVID-19 shutdowns that sulphur prices fell.

-Prices began to fall at the end of each quarter in 2019, and they gradually increased in 2020, beginning in January at 75 USD/MT and ending in December at 152 USD/MT.
+Sulphur prices began to fall at the end of each quarter in 2019, and they gradually increased in 2020, beginning in January at 75 USD/MT and ending in December at 152 USD/MT.
 It was due to an overall stable market in the world but the prices increased from last year.

 Procurement Resource provides latest prices of Sulphur.
 Each price database is tied to a user-friendly graphing tool dating back to 2014, which provides a range of functionalities: configuration of price series over user defined time period; comparison of product movements across countries; customisation of price currencies and unit; extraction of price data as excel files to be used offline.